-- The King was the Head of the Anglican Church. - The Archbishop of Canterbury, William Laud, wanted to uproot Dissent using violence. - Puritans wanted to "purify" the Anglican Church - Puritans were considered a threat
+- The King was the Head of the Anglican Chuch. - He asserted his authority of Anglican Episcopate. - The Archbishop of Canterbury, William Laud, wanted to uproot Dissent using violence. - Puritans wanted to "purify" the Anglican Church - Puritans were considered a threat